First demonstration of $\mathcal{O}(1\,\text{ns})$ timing resolution in the MicroBooNE liquid argon time projection chamber: Data analysis

 \emph{PMTs Pulse Fitting.} MicroBooNE's PMTs provide a prompt response to the scintillation light produced in neutrino interactions.
 In order to extract $\mathcal{O}$(\unit[1]{ns}) timing resolution the 60 ns shaping response of the MicroBooNE PMT electronics must be accounted for.
 This is achieved by fitting the rising edge of the PMT trace with the function

 Multiple functions have been tested for fitting the PMT waveform rising edge.
 The one which gives the lowest $\chi^2$ has been chosen.
 An example of this fit is shown by the red line in Fig.~\ref{fig:pmtwf2}.
 The parameters $A$ and $B$ in the fit function are left free and $t_M$ is fixed to the time-tick with the maximum ADC value.
 The measured half-height value (green cross in Fig.~\ref{fig:pmtwf2}) is used to assign the arrival time of the first photons at the PMT.
-Despite the relatively low sampling frequency of the PMT digitization, a \unit[$\simeq$0.2]{ns} resolution for the intrinsic PMT pulse timing is achieved using this method as demonstrated with the RWM pulse.
-To account for variation in signal propagation time due to electronics response, signal transmission, or other intrinsic delays, the time distribution given by each PMT is analyzed to check for PMT-by-PMT offsets.
-Offsets between different PMTs were found to be of order \unit[2.5]{ns}.
-Each PMT timing measurement has been corrected for this offset, aligning each PMT mean value to the average across all the PMT means.
+Despite the relatively low sampling frequency of the PMT digitization, the fitting procedure shows a resolution of \unit[$\simeq\,$0.2]{ns} for the intrinsic timing of the PMT electronics as demonstrated with the RWM pulse.